 With our middleware ready, the last step is to activate it in our settings:

-This setting contains a dictionary of middleware paths and their priority levels - which are usually specified as integers from 0 to 1000.
-Priority is necessary to handle interaction between multiple middlewares as Scrapy by default already comes with over 10 middlewares enabled!
+The above setting contains a dictionary of middleware paths and their priority levels - which are usually specified as integers from 0 to 1000.
+The priority level is necessary to handle interaction between multiple middlewares as Scrapy, by default, already comes with over 10 middlewares enabled!

 Typically, we want to include our middleware somewhere in the middle - before the 550 RetryMiddleware which handles common connection retries.
 That being said, it's recommended to familiarize with default middlewares for finding that efficient sweet spot where your middleware can produce stable results.
 You can find the list of default middlewares in the official settings documentation page.